 If you’ve decided to spend money on a redesign, you must determine whether to do the work yourself, employ a freelancer, or work with a web design company.

 You spend more time but less money if you complete the task yourself.
-It would help if you considered whether you already possess the necessary skill set to redesign your website.
+It would help to consider whether you possess the necessary skill set to redesign your website.

 If you don’t already possess such skills, consider if you want to devote the time and effort necessary to acquire the tools and required skills for the redesign—costs for website redesign range from $0 to $300.